jersson/microservices-templates/04-clojure/01-examples/01-get-with-params/README.md

 # clojure-microservices-template
 Using HTTP GET (wit parameters)
 ---
-The goal here is coding a microservice template using Clojure
+The goal here is coding a microservice example using Clojure

 **How to run the code** </br>